Roddy Piper: Various storylines and departure (1999–2000)

 On the February 8, 1999, episode of Nitro, Piper defeated Bret Hart to win his third United States Heavyweight Championship; the first two reigns being in JCP.
 Piper held the title for only two weeks as he lost the title to Scott Hall at SuperBrawl IX.
-At Slamboree, Piper defeated Flair by disqualification after Eric Bischoff reversed a decision that Flair was disqualified for hitting Piper with a foreign object.
+At Slamboree, Piper defeated Flair by disqualification after Eric Bischoff reversed Flair's pinfall win, disqualifying Flair for hitting Piper with a foreign object (which had been ignored by biased referee Charles Robinson).
 8 days later on the May 17 episode of Nitro, Piper called out Bischoff for what Bischoff did to him in 1996, before Bischoff apologised to him and WCW fans.
 Piper and Bischoff were interrupted by Randy Savage and his Team Madness, before Savage and Team Madness attacked him and Bischoff until Kevin Nash saved him and Bischoff.
 The following month later at The Great American Bash, Flair defeated Piper by disqualification for control of WCW after interference from Buff Bagwell.
 Upset with Bagwell getting him disqualified, Piper knocked Bagwell out and joined Flair as vice president, turning Piper heel for the first time in WCW.
 At Bash at the Beach, Piper competed against Bagwell in a boxing match with Mills Lane as special guest referee which he lost.
 In late 1999, Piper returned to WCW programming as a face, in an angle with Vince Russo, who was now portraying himself as the "Powers That Be" (an unseen power that was controlling WCW).
 At Starrcade, Piper was the special referee in the WCW World Heavyweight Championship match featuring Goldberg and Hart.
 Forced by Russo, Piper called for the bell when Hart locked in the Sharpshooter on Goldberg, when it was apparent that Goldberg had not submitted.
 The feud between Piper and the Powers That Be ended shortly after.
 Piper's last appearance in WCW was at SuperBrawl 2000 in February 2000 where he was a surprise referee in the WCW World Heavyweight Championship match between Sid Vicious, Jeff Jarrett and Scott Hall.
 In July 2000, WCW terminated Piper's contract.

 Xcitement Wrestling Federation (2001–2002)

 Before going to the WWE in 2003, Piper served as the commissioner of the Xcitement Wrestling Federation (XWF).
-On November 5, 2002, Piper's autobiography, In the Pit with Piper: Roddy Gets Rowdy, was released.
+On November 5, 2002, Piper revealed in his autobiography, In the Pit with Piper: Roddy Gets Rowdy, that he was released rather than having left as had previously been thought.